freeCodeCamp/guide/src/pages/software-engineering/quality-assurance/index.md

 Any deviation from an application's specifications; often referred to as a &ldquo;bug&rdquo;.

+#### Exploratory Testing

+An unscripted approach to testing, which relies on the tester's unique creativity in an effort to find unknown bugs and identify regressions.

 #### Negative Path Testing

 A testing scenario designed to produce an error state in a feature/application and verify that the error is handled gracefully.
 An example of this is inputing a series of numbers in the email field in a user registration form and checking to make sure the registration is not accepted until an actual email address is provided.